Cinnamon Roll Scones

 Instructions

-- Set oven to 400 degrees.
+- Set the oven to 400 degrees.

-- Divide dough in 2.
+- Divide the dough into 2.

 - Roll each half into a 10-inch circle.

-- On one circle spread 2 tbsps. of soft butter over the surface.
+- On one circle, spread 2 tbsps. of soft butter over the surface.

 - Set the other dough circle on top.

-- Cut scone into 12 triangles.
+- Cut it into 12 triangles.

-- Serve.
+- Enjoy!

 Have a cozy day!